Skip to main content

 If you’re unsure, ask a colleague whether they’re seeing the same thing — this can help distinguish between a potential bug and a misunderstanding.

 Browser issues are a common culprit in support requests.
-Here’s what you can check:
+Here’s what you can check to realise if the system is actually having an issue, or if your browser is fooling you:

 • Try using another browser (we recommend Chrome for the best experience).